 Picture credits: iReviews

 Artificial Intelligence has made its way to every field possible, steamrolling the processes along its way.
 One such field is healthcare.
 They say healthcare is a field that is not very rules based and a successful doctor is the one who leverages his/her experience to deal with complex and unseen cases.
 However, there are many low hanging fruits that are already being plucked by AI.
 This trend is being fueled by increasing digitization in healthcare data and advances in new algorithms.
-In this piece, we intend to give you a sneak peek into how AI is leading to improved healthcare for humanity.
+In this piece, we intend to give you a sneak peek into application of Artificial Intelligence in heathcare.
 Below are some key examples of research areas and applications.

 Virtual Slides Diagnosis